Sixth & I Historic Synagogue

-The Sixth & I Historic Synagogue is a non-denominational, non-membership, non-traditional Jewish synagogue located at the corner of Sixth Street and I Street, NW in the Chinatown neighborhood of Washington, D.C.
+The Sixth & I Historic Synagogue is a non-denominational, non-membership, non-traditional Jewish congregation and synagogue located at the corner of Sixth Street and I Street, NW in the Chinatown neighborhood of Washington, D.C.
 It is one of the oldest synagogues in the city.
 In addition to hosting religious services for different Jewish denominations, the synagogue hosts many lectures, concerts, and art exhibitions for the general public.

+The venue's sanctuary seats 750 people, split between two levels, and its social hall can accommodate up to 250 people.
+Two multi-purpose rooms each seat up to 75 people.

 History

 The building was constructed by the Adas Israel Congregation and dedicated on January 8, 1908, near what was then the main commercial district in town and the center of the Jewish community in Washington.
 In 1951 the congregation moved to a new building on Connecticut Avenue and sold its building on the corner of 6th and I Streets, NW to the Turner Memorial A.M.E.
 Church.
 The church in turn moved to Hyattsville, Maryland, fifty years later.

 Three local Jewish developers saved the historic building from being turned into a nightclub and restored it to its original roots as a synagogue.
 The main impetus for the restoration came from real estate developer Shelton Zuckerman, who contacted then Washington Wizards owner Abe Pollin, who in turn contacted Douglas Jemal.
 Working from wedding photos from 1949, the building was returned to its original design and decor.
 It was rededicated and opened to the public on April 22, 2004.